-IJMBR will provide published manuscripts in PDF form.
 Articles are published online immediately upon final acceptance.
+International Journal of Medicine and Biomedical Research provides published manuscripts in PDF form.
 DOI numbers are assigned to each article.
 PDF forms of published articles with volume and issue numbers, and DOI numbers are sent to the corresponding author.

-All manuscripts submitted are subject to CrossCheck, a plagiarism detection tool powered by iThenticate.
-Manuscripts with plagiarized contents, redundancy or any form of fraudulence would be rejected.
-Published articles that are found to be plagiarized or in any form compromise publication ethics will be retracted immediately from the Journal’s contents.
+Articles that are plagiarized or in any form compromise publication ethics will be retracted immediately from the Journal's contents.
 Articles by the same author(s) may also be removed.
-The author(s) may also be banned from submitting any content to the Journal.
+The author(s) may also be banned from submitting any content to the journal.
 Author fees will not be reimbursed.
 We reserve the rights to take further legal action against the authors.

 Errata are published in the Journal.
 If an erratum represents the author's failure to pick up a mistake on the galley proofs, this will be noted in the erratum.
 A corrigendum may also be published.

 Announcements regarding scientific meetings, postgraduate courses, and seminars will be accepted for publication.
-To place an announcement, contact firstname.lastname@example.org
+To place an announcement, use the contact form.

 Conference proceedings are also published in the Journal.
-For publication of conference proceedings and cost, contact email@example.com
+For publication of conference proceedings and cost, use the contact form.